Hashal890/TeeRex-Store/README.md

-# Background
+## TeeRex Store

-### King Shan wants to start a t-shirt business, where he sells t-shirts online.
+#### King Shan wants to start a t-shirt business, where he sells t-shirts online.
 To run his business, he needs a simple webapp where customers can browse through the catalog of t-shirts, add t-shirts to the shopping cart and checkout the items in the cart.

-# Task
+## Task

-### Your job is to build a simple UI, which allows a customer to do the following:-
+#### Your job is to build a simple UI, which allows a customer to do the following:-

 - Browse the catalog on a product listing page
 - Each card should have the image, name and price.